-Would you like to support the Co-op by donating to the relocation without buying a PREFERRED share?
+Would you like to support the Co-op by donating to the relocation or solar project?

-You can direct your donations to Eastern Maine Development Corporation (EMDC), a 501(c)(3) nonprofit organization (EIN 01-0281875) that has partnered with the Co-op to facilitate the expansion and relocation project.
+You can direct your donations to Eastern Maine Development Corp (EMDC), a 501(c)(3) nonprofit organization (EIN 01-0281875) that has partnered with the Co-op to facilitate the expansion and relocation project.